 Point of Sale (POS) payment systems have been around for decades.
-But in recent years, they’ve moved on from simple POS terminals to sophisticated business support systems.
+But, in recent years, they’ve moved on from being simple POS terminals to sophisticated business support systems.

-A typical POS system is made up of hardware, such as a touchscreen, software and peripherals like credit card machines, receipt printers.
-A typical retail store operating on both the high street and online will typically have screens, some peripherals, like card payment terminals, and then a basic software system connecting it all up on a central computer.
+A typical POS system is made up of hardware, such as a touchscreen, software supplemented by peripherals like credit card machines and receipt printers.
+Today, the majority of retail stores operating in a physical capacity and online will typically have screens, some peripherals such as card payment terminals, and then a basic software system connecting it all up on a central computer.

-With modern, cutting-edge POS payment systems however, you can not only accept payments, but also track sales, keep an eye on costs, monitor inventory and even manage employees.
-Some of the best POS systems even help streamline your business operations, making admin-heavy processes more efficient and contributing to a healthier P&L statement.
+With modern, cutting-edge POS payment systems, however, you can not only accept payments, but also track sales, keep an eye on costs, monitor inventory and even manage employees.
+Some of the best POS systems even help streamline your business operations, making admin-heavy processes more efficient and contributing to a healthier profit and loss statement.

 Let’s take a look at how you can benefit from POS payment systems supporting key areas of your business.
 As a helpful follow up guide, we recommend reading how to choose the right point of sale (POS) system for your business, next.

-Accounting is renowned for being manual and error-prone.
-However, with POS system automated accounting, your processes become easier to manage and headache-free.
+Accounting has a reputation for being a largely manual process that can frequently involve errors.
+However, with POS system automated accounting, your processes should become easier to manage and hopefully headache-free.

 The key here is to integrate your POS system with your accounting software.
-And don’t worry, most POS payment systems are compatible with leading accounting packages that small and medium-sized businesses typically use, for example QuickBooks and Xero.
-What’s more, the integration itself is very easy and quick to set up, it usually only takes a few clicks!
+And don’t worry, most POS payment systems are compatible with leading accounting packages that small and medium-sized businesses typically use.
+QuickBooks and Xero are two prime examples.
+What’s more, the integration itself is very quick and easy to set up, it usually only takes a few clicks!

 Via this POS accounting integration, data will automatically sync between your two systems, usually on a daily basis.
-This sync allows all of your sales and inventory data to be input directly into your account reporting.
+This synchronisation process allows all of your sales and inventory data to be input directly into your account reporting.

-With this POS accounting set-up, you can literally save hundreds of hours in manual data entry and eliminate inaccuracies.
-Benefits that quickly contribute to your bottom line through more accurate financials and tighter spend control.
+With this POS accounting set-up, you can literally save hundreds of hours in manual data entry and minimise inaccuracies too.
+These are benefits that quickly contribute to your bottom line through more accurate financials and tighter controls on spending.

-Not only that, but by connecting your POS system with your accounting software, you can run reports at the click of a button, making end of quarter or end of year tax reporting all the easier.
+Not only that, but by connecting your POS system with your accounting software, you can run reports at the click of a button.
+This in turn will make end of quarter or end of year tax reporting much easier to get through.